 A Closer Look at Today's ADP Employment Report

-In this morning's ADP employment report we got the April estimate of 204K new nonfarm private employment jobs from ADP, a decrease over March's revised 228K.
+In this morning's ADP employment report we got the June estimate of 177K new nonfarm private employment jobs from ADP, a decrease over May's 189K.
 The popular spin on this indicator is as a preview to the monthly jobs report from the Bureau of Labor Statistics.
 But the ADP report includes a wealth of information that's worth exploring in more detail.

 Here is a snapshot of the monthly change in the ADP headline number since the company's earliest published data in April 2002.
 This is quite a volatile series, so we've plotted the monthly data points as dots along with a six-month moving average, which gives us a clearer sense of the trend.